Open or edit a CSV file

 Your CSV file is exported to your downloads folder.

 Use a text editor to edit your CSV file

 If you don't have a spreadsheet program, then you can edit CSV files using a text editor.

-To format your CSV file in a text editor:
+When you format your CSV file in a text editor, observe the following considerations: